Global experts in fuel handling consumer and worker safety

 In the UK, an average fuel nozzle can be handled by over 200 people each week, each gripping it firmly and solidly for up to 3 minutes.

-While GripHero has been protecting motorists long before COVID-19, in 2020, research highlighted the first and least transmissible strain of COVID-19 statistically contaminates at least 1 fuel nozzle handle on every gas station and forecourt, contaminating the the hands of over 50,000 UK drivers, every day.
+While GripHero has protected motorists long before COVID-19, in 2020, research highlighted the first and least transmissible strain of COVID-19 statistically contaminates at least 1 fuel nozzle handle on every gas station and forecourt, contaminating the the hands of over 50,000 UK drivers, every day.

-With the continuing spread of increasingly transmissible variants, are your forecourts doing all they can to prevent customers spreading and contracting the virus and other diseases on your sites?
+Are your forecourts doing all they can to prevent customers and staff spreading and contracting virus and disease on your fuel stations?

-Remember, what is the point of lockdowns, social distancing, face-masks and washing hands, if every time we refuel we give a long hard hand shake to a nozzle contaminated by over 200 people who haven’t washed their hands?
+An important question asked is what was the point of lockdowns, social distancing, face-masks and washing hands, if every time we refuel we give a long hard hand shake to a nozzle contaminated by over 200 people who haven’t washed their hands?

 Disease mitigation measures are completely undermined by this one simple everyday act.